Breaking Down Barriers: GitLab and Jenkins in Modern DevOps

 2.4.
 Complexity Due to a Myriad of Community Plugins

-The Jenkins ecosystem boasts a vast array of community-contributed plugins.
-While this diversity is a boon, it can also be a bane:
+The Jenkins ecosystem has a large collection of community-contributed plugins.
+While this diversity is helpful, it can also cause problems:

 • Compatibility Challenges: Ensuring that numerous plugins from different sources work seamlessly together can be challenging.